This is the eleventh year with Gardener Cary George in charge of the Garden.

 The park board carpenters were busy re-habing the Gardener’s shed.
 The cost to the Friends would be $2,400 for materials while the Park Board paid their employees labor which was calculated at $7,756.
 The back gate iron work fencing was completed by Selby Ornamental Iron at a cost to the Friends of $3,649.
-This fence section abutted the gate but did not extend westward separating the Garden from the approach path.
+This fence section abutted the gate, which is set back from the path along the back of the Garden (the old tarvia path), but did not include the fence section along the back path.
 That section remained wire fencing and would not be replaced until 2005.

 37 volunteers contributed 771 hours at the Crone Shelter.
 Duty did not start this year until April 13, due to ice and snow.
 The Garden closed a week early to allow construction work to start on the Gardener's shed.

 The Volunteer appreciation event this year became a luncheon, held at the American Legion Post in Golden Valley.
 Eighteen volunteers attended.
 Marguerite Harbison was the chief organizer.

 Finally, and sadly, Ken Avery passed away on November 19th at age 72.
 He had received a degree in horticulture in 1952 from the University of Minnesota, became assistant to Martha Crone, and the curator/gardener when she retired at the end of 1958.
 He was a member of the Friends every since he came to the Garden and was our president 1966-1968.
 Here is a story of his Garden career.
 [Remembering Ken Avery]